galaxyproject/training-material/topics/materials-science/tutorials/muspinsim/tutorial.md

 ## MuSpinSim Configure

-As we are simulating two different temperatures, we need a configuration file for each.
+We are able to define one configuration file with values for the two temperatures of interest.

 > <hands-on-title>Tool details</hands-on-title>
 >
 > 1. {% tool [MuSpinSim Configure](toolshed.g2.bx.psu.edu/repos/muon-spectroscopy-computational-project/muspinsim_config/muspinsim_config/1.1.0+galaxy0) %} with the following parameters:
->    - *"Name"*: `Low T` / `High T`
+>    - *"Name"*: `Temperature`
 >    - *"Spins"*:
 >      - *"Spins to simulate"*:
 >        - *"Spins to simulate 1"*: